Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 // [ 2, 3 ]
 ```

-We can do the same for an object
+We can do the same for an object.

 ```js
 const profile = {